anandijain/cas3.rs/README.md

 * string escaping
 * levels have a simple structure that spans wl. like replace with {{}} makes a list applying rules separately,
 * having x_Head syntax would be really nice
+* being able to paste in multiple expressions and have them all evaluate
+* real attributes system (mainly just hold*, i don't need listable)
+* evaluataion control
+* list operations
+* make factorial and fib / recursive functions work
+* id really like to make trace work but idk how
+* make pattern matching for __ (BlankSequence) and ___ (BlankNullSequence)
+* need a ClearAll

+here is an example of cas3 successfully computing the nand truth table using the s and k combinators
 ```scheme
 (set xb (pattern x (blank)))
 (set yb (pattern y (blank)))